 If you have only the Vision cameras on your assets — and not an LMU (location messaging unit) as well — only the second half of the infractions will apply to your drivers.
 If you have both LMUs and cameras, you will need to balance all the types of violations in your scoring.

-These are the violations that lower a driver's score when they are detected by the Vision camera:
+These are the categories of violations that lower a driver's score when they are detected by the Vision camera:

-• Distracted Driving: The driver has exhibited one or more of several behaviors that indicate they aren't focused on the road, such as drinking, smoking, using a cell phone, appearing drowsy, or simply looking way from the road.
+• Distracted Driving: The driver has exhibited one or more of several behaviors that indicate they aren't focused on the road, meaning that the camera has detected at least one of these Vision events: Gaze Down, Texting, Drinking, Smoking, Distracted Driving, Drowsy Driving, and Cellphone.

-• Lane Drift: The driver has started to drift the vehicle out of its lane.
+• Lane Drift: The driver has started to drift the vehicle out of its lane (the Lane Drift camera event).

 5. Select the first safety violation percentage you want to modify and type your new value over it.